 - In a large mixing bowl combine the flour, cocoa powder, cornstarch, baking powder, baking soda and salt.
 Then place to one side.

-- In a good size microwave safe jug, melt the butter on a medium heat for around 60 seconds.
+- In a good size microwave safe jug, melt the butter on medium heat for around 60 seconds.
 Add the sugars, egg and egg yolk and vanilla extract into the jug with the melted butter and mix everything together.

 - Pour the butter mixture into the mixing bowl with the flour and fold everything together.
 Add in the chocolate chunks and gently fold them into the cookie dough.